 The cucumber sandwich was quite bland – tasted like normal bread with cucumber and flavourless cream cheese/sour cream, I’ve had tastier ones elsewhere.
 Same for the egg and I assume, crab baguette – very bland.

 The only thing I liked was the scones and the cream and the pineapple tea I had; the other sweet items were either too sweet or dry.
 The drinks choices in the package were good – hot chocolate, jasmine tea, pineapple tea and apple tea.
 The jasmine tea (a green tea) tasted like Ceylon black tea or even coffee.
-I’d go back for more of the pineapple tea, something I do recommend.
+I’d go back for more of the pineapple tea.

-I booked it online for a friend, myself and my mother.
-The booking form didn’t ask me to pay in advance.
+I booked it online and it didn’t ask me to pay in advance.
 There was no notice telling us to pay at the time of dining.
 Thankfully I called ahead of time and the person said we pay when we get there.
+I booked for 3 people myself included, it could easily be for people other than myself.
+Myself and my mother were treating a friend of hers (I made the booking).
 When we arrived, I went to the bathroom, so missed the waiter taking drink orders, which is fine, I ordered drinks later, when I returned to my seat, we were served the food.
 There was no indication of payment rules when we arrived that I saw.
 This could have lead to major problems.
 After we finished dining, my mother assumed I already paid online and we got up to leave.
 Imagine the embarrassment and chaos if I hadn’t asked if she paid yet, or if I booked for friends and didn’t go and both assumed the other paid, and we could have been wrongly accused of dine and dashing.
 Not good enough, The Star!
 That, plus the waiter didn’t go over the items on the food tray – would have been nice to know what’s what in case of allergies or something else (yes, the booking process allowed us t mention food allergies but would be nice to know what’s what).
 There was lemon curd with lemon marshmallows – sour, everything else non-savory was sweet and if we ate those first, the lemon curd would have been unbearably sour.
 Also, there was only 3 types of savory items, two of which had no salt flavour, and 5 sweet items.
 I would have liked more savory items, which is one of the reasons why I chose G and Tea instead of elsewhere because it seemed like there was less sweet items here from the menu.

 I hate dining in dimly lit places, so I felt this place was too dark for a tea house.
 Fine for a bar.
 I think they should change the lighting for tea time.
 Also, our green round table (yes, it looks blue in the photo) by the piano was covered in smudges and finger prints, very unlike the high standards of The Star.